-When choosing flooring and countertops for your kitchen, you need to coordinate style elements to create a cohesive look.
-The right combination of colors and textures can make the space more welcoming and stylish.
-In some cases, coordinating colors can even make your kitchen seem larger.
+When choosing flooring and countertops for your kitchen, it’s important to create a cohesive look.
+The right combination of colors and textures can make the space more welcoming and stylish and even make your kitchen seem larger.

-There is a lot to consider when coordinating your kitchen.
-Should your countertop match the flooring?
+There is a lot to consider: Should your countertops match the flooring?
 What are the best kitchen cabinet and wood floor color combinations?
-The process of coordinating your kitchen cabinets, countertops and flooring is more than just picking out a color.
-You also need to consider the type of materials you’ll be using as well as your home’s overall design style.
+Coordinating your cabinets and countertops with an ideal flooring for kitchens takes more than just picking out a color.
+You also need to consider the type of materials you’ll be using and your home’s overall design style.

-When choosing the color of your kitchen flooring, countertops and cabinets, keep the following tips in mind.
+If you’re struggling to pick the right color for your kitchen flooring, countertops, and cabinets, keep the following tips in mind.

 1. Experiment and Investigate

-There are more options out there than you might think when it comes to kitchen décor, so do your research.
-Flip through magazines, check online décor resources and visit trade shows in your area.
-Take note of the colors and looks you want, and consider keeping a running list of ideas you like.
+When it comes to kitchen décor, there are more options than you might think, so do your research.
+Flip through magazines, check online décor resources, and visit trade shows in your area.
+Take note of the colors and looks that grab you.

-A good place to start is the 50Floor inspiration page, which allows you to explore several options from the comfort of your own home.
-As you look at styles that pique your interest, look for themes.
+A good place to start is the 50Floor inspiration page, which allows you to explore several options from the comfort of your home.
+As you find styles that pique your interest, look for common themes.
 Are you drawn to muted colors and classical styles?
 Do you prefer the look of modern kitchens with bold, primary shades?
 These can be good places to start your renovation journey.

 2. Start With Countertops

-It’s easier to match your floors and cabinets to your counters rather than the other way around.
-Build your kitchen around your countertops, and you should have an easier time getting everything to coordinate.
+It’s easier to match cabinet and kitchen flooring options to your counters than the other way around.
+Design your kitchen around your countertops, and you should have an easier time creating a cohesive feel.

-Consider what materials and colors you’d like to include in your countertops, depending on your lifestyle and design preferences.
-Most homeowners choose a natural stone for their kitchen surfaces because of its luxurious appearance and long-lasting durability.
-You could also find other options, such as wood or concrete, to suit your cooking and entertainment needs.
+Consider which countertop materials and colors fit your lifestyle and design preferences.
+Most homeowners choose a natural stone for their kitchen surfaces because of its luxurious appearance and durability.
+You could also find other options, such as wood or concrete, to suit your cooking and entertaining needs.

 3. Think in Three Colors

-If you have chosen granite countertops or another stone material, your accent color should be one of the colors in the counter.
-Make sure you try the different colors together in a part of your home before you commit to a whole kitchen.
+If you have chosen granite or another stone for your countertops, your accent color should be drawn from the counter grain.
+Try these three colors together in a part of your home before you commit to a whole kitchen.
 You want to be sure you love the color combination and that all three shades work together in the lighting of your space.

 4. Choose Timeless Flooring, Countertops and Cabinets